-How to help: Charities, country-by-country
+How to help: Country-by-country

-(CNN)If you would like to donate to a charity in a particular country you've seen highlighted on CNN, explore our country-by-country list below.
+(CNN)For more information on how you can help in a particular country you've seen highlighted on CNN, explore our country-by-country resource list below.

 Afghanistan